 MEL: Please give us your views on the recently concluded elections.

-MEL: What do you see as the role of the working class in this scenario?
+MEL: What should the working class do in this situation?

-MEL: We thank you for your interview and fully agree that the working class must be aroused to fulfill its historic role.
+MEL: We thank you for your interview and agree that the working class must put forward an alternate program for Indian society.